Jackfruit:15 Health Benefits, Side Effects and How to Eat it

 For those seeking plant-based protein alternatives, jackfruit provides a substantial option.
 While not as protein-rich as legumes, a cup of jackfruit contains around 3 grams of protein.
 It is higher in protein than many other fruits.
 This makes it particularly valuable for vegetarians and vegans looking to diversify their protein sources.

+Plus, the fruit also contains unique proteins like jacalin, a lectin with potential therapeutic properties being studied for its immune-modulating effects.
 For athletes looking to vary their protein sources, jackfruit provides a refreshing alternative that doesn’t come with the saturated fat often found in animal proteins.

 2. Powerful Immune System Support